 Back in my new home, I unpacked, took a long and hot shower and slept for a few hours before making myself a cheese-and-Danish-bread sandwich and tomato-cucumber-and-blueberry salad and hit the town on two wheels.

 I will say here that exploring Copenhagen via bike was the single thing that I was most excited about this journey.
-Bicycle riding is my No. 1 favorite form of transportation, as well as my No. 1 form of exercise, as I wrote about in How Biking Gave me My Groove Back After Divorce.
+Bicycle riding is my No. 1 favorite form of transportation, as well as my No. 1 form of exercise.
 For three hours I explored the main roads, and the cobbled side streets and the post-card favorite Nyhaven, where old, colorful homes (now mostly touristy restaurants and gift shops) line the canal.
 I cruised along the inlets and around the harbor and circled through the parks.

 Along the way I'd passed a cool theater, the Grand, and noticed the Amy Winehouse biopic was playing, so after my American thighs started to feel the burn, I headed back to the movie house, bought a small, brown sack of cherries from a street vendor and purchased what turned out to be an assigned movie seat.
 Sure, the movie was sad, but mostly it made me happy.
 Because she was such a very real, pure and original talent.
 And she owned that talent, shared her art with us, and we still have it.
 Just because her life was shorter than average doesn't mean it was shorter than it should have been.
 By the time I left, it was close to 9 p.m., and I found my bike and headed the 2 miles back to my apartment, chilly in the evening, as this Nordic city is cooler than any clothes I packed for.